fabianschuhmann/fabianschuhmann.github.io/_posts/2021-10-22-DySon-ISACC.md

 ---
 layout: post
 title: VIKING and its featured multiscale tools
-excerpt: "Oral Presentation at the DySon-ISACC 2021 in Santa Margherita Ligure, Italy"
+excerpt: "Oral presentation at the DySon-ISACC 2021 in Santa Margherita Ligure, Italy"
 tags: [presentation]
 category: presentation
 ---